 3. Health Impacts Beyond the Bite

 Beyond the direct transmission of diseases, mosquitoes can also impact public health in other ways.
-For instance, the presence of mosquitoes in a community can create fear and anxiety, which may lead to people avoiding outdoor activities, particularly in the evening when mosquitoes are most active.
+For instance, the presence of mosquitoes in a community can create fear and anxiety, leading people to avoid outdoor activities, particularly in the evening when mosquitoes are most active.
 The frustration and stress of dealing with mosquitoes can also lead to sleep deprivation, affecting overall well-being and productivity.

 In addition, mosquitoes can disrupt entire ecosystems.
 For example, the introduction of mosquito-borne diseases into new areas can destabilize local wildlife populations.
 In some cases, the spread of diseases can even affect the food chain, leading to long-term ecological imbalances.